Mavericks vs. Pelicans Prediction & Picks - November 12

 - Computer Predicted Total: 230.6

-- The Mavericks have covered the spread more often than the Pelicans this season, tallying an ATS record of 5-4-0, compared to the 4-5-0 record of the Pels.
+- The Mavericks have had more success against the spread than the Pelicans this year, sporting an ATS record of 5-4-0, as opposed to the 4-5-0 record of the Pels.

-- When the spread is set as 2.5 or more this season, Dallas (2-3) covers a higher percentage of those games when it is the favorite (40%) than New Orleans (1-3) does as the underdog (25%).
+- Dallas covers the spread when it is a 3.5-point favorite or more 40% of the time.
+That's more often than New Orleans covers as an underdog of 3.5 or more (33.3%).

+- Dallas' games have gone over the total 77.8% of the time this season (seven out of nine), which is more often than New Orleans' games have (four out of nine).

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.